 This course teaches application of running a merchandising business.
 Includes customer service, ordering, stocking shelves, cash register use, and inventory and handling money.

-Prerequisite: Must have taken at least two business courses, a junior or senior, not convicted of a crime and accepted in to the program following an interview.
+Prerequisite: Must have taken at least two business courses, a junior or senior, not convicted of a crime and accepted into the program following an interview.

 School Store Manager – BUS611/BUS612/BUS613/BUS614